JAlcocerT/JAlcocerT/content/blog/dev-micro-saas.md

 Having a starting point with an idea is great.

 #### OpenLovable

 https://docs.firecrawl.dev/use-cases/developers-mcp -> https://github.com/firecrawl/open-lovable?tab=readme-ov-file

-> MIT |  🔥 Clone and recreate any website as a modern React app in seconds
+> MIT |  🔥 **Clone and recreate any website** as a modern React app in seconds

 #### QuantUX

+Quant-UX is a **usability testing and prototyping platform** that enables design and product teams to quickly create, test, and analyze user interactions with their designs.

 * https://github.com/KlausSchaefers/quant-ux